-Component 1 is a written paper comprising two sections.
-Section A consists of short answer questions and Section B has longer structured questions, covering the four topic areas of Anatomy and physiology; Health, fitness and training; Skill acquisition and psychology; and Social, cultural and ethical influences in sport.

-Component 2 gives students the opportunity to take part in a variety of physical activities, including individual or team games, outdoor and adventurous activities, gymnastics, dance, athletics and swimming.
+- Component 1 is a written paper comprising two sections.
+Section A consists of short answer questions and Section B has longer structured questions, covering the four topic areas of; Anatomy and physiology; Health, fitness and training; Skill acquisition and psychology; Social, cultural and ethical influences in sport. - Component 2 gives students the opportunity to take part in a variety of physical activities, including individual or team games, outdoor and adventurous activities, gymnastics, dance, athletics and swimming.
 Students choose four sports in which they are assessed.
 They learn to analyse their own performance in their chosen activities and plan for improvement throughout the course.
+If you need any further information, please see Mr Thom or any member of the PE Department who will be glad to assist you.

-At the end of the two year course students will be assessed in their four practical activities as well as one written theory exam paper.
+At the end of the two year course students will be assessed in their four practical activities, as well as one written theory exam paper.

-Paper Description Weighting Component 1 (1 3⁄4 hours) Structured questions in the four topic areas 50% Component 2 Practical assessment of four chosen main sports (video moderation) 50%
+PAPER DESCRIPTION WEIGHTING Component 1: 1hr 45 mins Structured questions in the four topic areas 50% Component 2 Practical assessment of four chosen main sports (video moderation) 50%